Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     _Updated in v1.5.0.
 Bugs fixed_

 `debug_printlevel`
-:   `gmx_MMPBSA` prints errors by raising exceptions, and not catching fatal errors.
-If `debug_printlevel` is set to 0, then detailed tracebacks (effectively the call stack showing exactly where in the program the error occurred) is suppressed, so only the error message is printed.
-If `debug_printlevel` is set to 1 or higher, all tracebacks are printed, which aids in debugging of issues.
-(Default = 0) (Advanced Option)
+:   `gmx_MMPBSA` prints errors by raising exceptions and print all tracebacks which aids in debugging of issues.

-    _Changed in v1.2.0: Now `gmx_MMPBSA` shows the command-line used to build AMBER topologies when `debug_printlevel = 1` or higher_

-    _Deprecated in v1.5.0: Since we improved verbose logging, this variable is not needed_
+    _Removed in v1.5.0: Since we improved verbose logging, this variable is not needed_

-`verbose` (Default = 1)
+`verbose`
 :   The variable that specifies how much output is printed in the output file.
-There are three allowed values:

-    * 0: print difference terms
-    * 1: print all complex, receptor, and ligand terms
+    _Removed in v1.5.0: Always print all terms (including bonded) for complex, receptor, and ligand_
-    * 2: also print bonded terms if one trajectory is used

 ### **`&gb` namelist variables**